Mary is a designer on Zazzle where her products have sold to people all over the world due to their global appeal.

 In a highly competitive market, it may be worth keeping your commission low to make more sales.

 Also just before a busy time, you could put your rate up before holidays such as Christmas, Easter or whenever you have noticed a jump in sales on your product.
+Be aware though, the company may stop any commission change for the holiday season.
+If you feel you want to increase your commission, change it before October.

 2. Update Your Zazzle Keywords